What is Evekeo?

 You may not be able to use Evekeo if you have:

 chest pain or breathing problems caused by heart disease;

 Tell your doctor if you also take opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 An interaction with Evekeo could cause a serious condition called serotonin syndrome.

 Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have:

 a family history of heart disease or sudden death.

-To make sure Evekeo is safe for you, tell your doctor if you or anyone in your family has ever had:
+Tell your doctor if you or anyone in your family has had:

 depression, mental illness, bipolar disorder, psychosis, or suicidal thoughts or actions;

 blood circulation problems in the hands or feet.

 Taking Evekeo during pregnancy can cause premature birth, low birth weight, or withdrawal symptoms in the newborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.